Q: Why take the Mock Tests?

 The marks of all 11+ applicants in Maths, Verbal, Non-Verbal, English, Numeracy and Literacy

-will be made available on the website about one week after the test date.
+will be made available on the website within two weeks after the test date.

 The question papers and the answers given by the candidates will be sent electronically or by post.